hider/mongoway/README.md

 ## Usage

-Make sure you have Java 21 available on your system.
+Ensure Java 21 runtime is available on your system.
-Download the latest release from the [releases page](https://github.com/hider/mongoway/releases) and extract it to a folder.
+Download the latest release archive from the [releases page](https://github.com/hider/mongoway/releases) and extract its contents to a desired directory.

-Launch the command line tool using `bin/mongoway`.
+Navigate to the extracted directory and launch MongoWay by executing `bin/mongoway`.

+### Supported commands

+- `update <connection string> <path to change log>...`: Apply changes from the specified change log(s) to the MongoDB database.
+- `rollback <connection string> <globalUniqueChangeId>`: Rollback the change with the specified `globalUniqueChangeId`.
+- `validate <path to change log>...`: Validate the change log(s) for correctness and consistency.
+- `query <connection string> <globalUniqueChangeId>`: Find a change set with the specified `globalUniqueChangeId`.

+Refer to [MongoDB Docs](https://www.mongodb.com/docs/manual/reference/connection-string/#standard-connection-string-format) for the connection string format and ensure it includes the default database name.
+For local databases listening on the default port 27017, it is enough to specify the database name only.

 ## License